kumar-github/tutorial-resources/externalized-configuration-README.md

 > [!CAUTION]
 > If you DID NOT SET those properties as environment variables before running the application or DOES NOT PASS them as
-> command line arguments while running the application or DOES NOT PASS the `spring.config.name` property while
+> command line arguments while running the application or DOES NOT SPECIFY the `spring.config.name` property while
 > running the application, the **application will NOT start**.

 :question:**Any Questions**:question: